learnwithgurpreet/b.learnwithgurpreet.me/src/posts/7-ways-to-make-your-website-more-accessible-and-sustainable.md

 ---
-title: "7 ways to make your website more accessible and sustainable"
+title: '7 ways to make your website more accessible and sustainable'
-date: "2022-05-21"
+date: '2022-05-21'
 excerpt: We often talk about sustainability and try to decrease our CO₂
 tags:
-  - "Sustainability"
+  - 'Sustainability'
-  - "Tech"
+  - 'Tech'
 ---

 I recently gave a talk in my organization [Publicis Sapient](https://www.publicissapient.com/), hence thought to write a blog post to extend my message to a wider audience.